-Now that you know some things you should include in your response to “Why Do You Want to Be a Doctor?”, we can discuss what not to say.
-There are some things to avoid mentioning or that would be detrimental to bring up during your response.
+Now that you know some things you should include in your response to why you want to become a physician, we can discuss what not to say.
+There are some things to avoid mentioning, or that would be detrimental to bring up during your response.

 Namely, do not mention money or profits in your answer.
 If your primary drive in becoming a doctor is making money, that likely means you will not be putting patients first.
 Remember, being a doctor is more than a job or career.
 It is a lifetime commitment to help and care for others.

-Also, while it may sound good, mentioning “being challenged” is not per se a good thing.
-There are many challenging career options out there, and doctors are expected to encounter complex problems every day.
-Instead, explain how and why being challenged is something you can handle daily and how you will care for patients despite the daily grind.
+Also, while it may sound good, mentioning “being challenged” isn’t always the best answer.
+There are many challenging career options, and doctors are expected to encounter complex problems daily.
+Instead, explain how and why being challenged is something you can handle and how you’ll care for patients despite the daily grind.

 And while having medical professionals in your family is excellent, this is not reason enough by itself.
 Instead, tie it to specific reasons they inspired you to keep going and pursue medicine yourself.

-How did they take care of patients that made an impression on you and made you want to pursue being a doctor?
-Remember that medical school can be challenging and bring blows to your self-esteem at times, so mention what it is about having folks in your family that keeps you going.
+How did they care for patients that made an impression on you and made you want to pursue being a doctor?
+Remember that medical school can be challenging and bring blows to your self-esteem at times, so mention what it is about having folks in your family that keep you going.